cmacrae/savemacos/bugs/x11-login-hang.md

 Potential causes
 ----------------

-* Screenshare notification *
+* Screenshare notification
--- Possibly due to deactivation of the Notification Centre --// After further investigation, I've found this same message in a "clean" systems log
+_Possibly due to deactivation of the Notification Centre_ **-After further investigation, I've found this same message in a "clean" systems log**

     Jun  4 23:46:16 faber.local loginwindow[1434]: ERROR | ScreensharingLoginNotification | Failed sending message to screen sharing GetScreensharingPort, err: 1102

-* Login Window trying to initiate disabled services * -- It looks like the login window app is still looking for various disabled services --// After further investiagetion, I have come to recognise this as the most likely cause, these messages do not appear in a "clean" systems log.
+* Login Window trying to initiate disabled services _It looks like the login window app is still looking for various disabled services_ **-After further investiagetion, I have come to recognise this as the most likely cause, these messages do not appear in a "clean" systems log.**

     Jun  4 23:46:16 faber com.apple.launchd.peruser.501[112] (com.apple.Dock.agent[1456]): Exited with code: 2
     Jun  4 23:46:16 faber com.apple.launchd.peruser.501[112] (com.apple.SystemUIServer.agent[1457]): Exited with code: 2
     Jun  4 23:46:16 faber com.apple.launchd.peruser.501[112] (com.apple.Finder[1458]): Exited with code: 2
     Jun  4 23:46:16 faber.local BezelServices 236.3[1434]: Failed to lookup server port for com.apple.BezelUI due to error: Bootstrap Unknown Service.

-* Apple ID auth check *
+* Apple ID auth check
--- Although disabled, applid service looks like it's trying to authenticate, as it can clearly be observed below, this process creates a timeout around 20 seconds.
-I believe this is the most likely candidate at the point of writing. --// This is no longer considered the cause, this message is echo'd in a "clean" systems log.
+_Although disabled, applid service looks like it's trying to authenticate, as it can clearly be observed below, this process creates a timeout around 20 seconds.
+I believe this is the most likely candidate at the point of writing._
+** This is no longer considered the cause, this message is echo'd in a "clean" systems log.**

     Jun  4 23:46:36 faber com.apple.launchd[1] (com.apple.coreservices.appleid.authentication[1443]): Exit timeout elapsed (20 seconds).
 Killing